 School @ Decision Theatre Lab

-With the help of application-oriented mathematics, the project School@DecisionTheatreLab aims to bring together high school students and scientists to investigate important social issues—such as climate change or sustainable mobility.
-Through mutual exchange, we plan to create a new science communication format in which both sides learn from each other: students gain exciting insights into current mathematical research and science benefits from the feedback of the students.
+With the help of application-oriented mathematics, the project School@DecisionTheatreLab aims to bring together high school students and scientists to investigate important social issues—such as sustainable mobility or the spread of infectious diseases.
+Through mutual exchange a new science communication format is created in which both sides learn from each other: students gain exciting insights into current mathematical research and science benefits from the feedback of the students.

 Background